 - 10 Almonds

-- 7-8 Pistachio Optional
+- 8-10 Pistachio Optional

 Instructions

-- Coarsely ground Cashew and almonds (you can also chop them with knife if you do not have grinder)
+- Coarsely ground Cashew, almonds(you can also finely chop them with knife if you do not have grinder).

-- Take a heavy bottom Pan or kadai and put it on a medium heat.
-Slowly roast this on medium flame.
+- Take a heavy bottom Pan or kadai and put it on medium heat.
+Add Ghee to the kadai/pan and wait till it gets little warm.

 - Add turmeric powder to the warm ghee.
 Turmeric powder helps in giving a rich yellow colour to the ladoos.
 This is purely optional.

-- Now add gram flour/ besan to the Kadai slowly with the help of a steel or wooden spatula.
-Slowly roast this on the medium flame.
-Keep stirring and feel the aroma.
-Once you get the roasted aroma of gram flour, check it with spreading one tablespoon of water on it (I call this water test).
-If water evaporates immediately leaving yellow bubbles on top, it means your Besan is fully roasted.
-Switch off the flame and keep stirring for few more minutes as heavy bottom pan takes time to cool down and we don’t want our Besan to get burnt smell.
+- Once you get the roasted aroma of gram flour, check it with spreading one tablespoon of water on it (I call this water test).
+If water evaporates immediately leaving yellow bubbles on top, it means your besan is fully roasted.
+Switch off the flame and keep stirring for few more minutes as heavy bottom pan takes time to cool down and we don’t want our besan to get burnt smell.
 The whole process of roasting takes about 10-12 minutes.

-- Garnish these with Pistachio.
+- Garnish these with chopped pistachios.
+Enjoy.

 Video